✨ Use WELCOME10 for 10% OFF ✨

 2. What happens if the luteal phase is too short or too long?

-If the luteal phase is consistently shorter than 10 days, it may indicate a luteal phase defect, which can impact fertility by making it difficult for a fertilised egg to implant in the uterus.
+If the luteal phase is consistently shorter than 10 days, it may indicate a luteal phase defect, which can impact fertility by making it difficult for a fertilized egg to implant in the uterus.
 Conversely, if the luteal phase is longer than 16 days, it may be associated with conditions such as polycystic ovary syndrome (PCOS) or hormonal imbalances.

 3. Can I get pregnant during the luteal phase?

 While the luteal phase is generally considered a less fertile time than the days leading up to ovulation, it is still possible to conceive during this phase.
-Sperm can survive in the female reproductive tract for upto 5 days, so if intercourse occurs in the days leading up to ovulation and a viable egg is released, fertilisation can occur during the luteal phase.
-However, the probability of conception is typically highest during the fertile window, which includes the days leading up to and including ovulation.
+Sperm can survive in the female reproductive tract for up to 5 days, so if intercourse occurs in the days leading up to ovulation and a viable egg is released, fertilization can occur during the luteal phase.

 Stay in the know